Boundaries are not walls or dividers. They are a personal list of things that are okay and not okay with you as an introvert.

 1. Decide what is okay and what is not okay in your life.

-Do you feel anger or rage?
+Take a look at your life, and focus, specifically, on your emotions.
+Are there times when you feel anger or rage?
 Is there someone you’re always complaining about?
-Do you feel threatened, suffocated, or taken advantage of?
-These are valuable clues about boundaries you may need to set.
+Does a relationship make you feel threatened, suffocated, or taken advantage of?
+Emotions are little flags, waving in the sky to get our attention and show us that something isn’t quite right in our lives.
+They are valuable clues about boundaries you may need to set.

 - Boundaries sound like this: “If you… (for example, don’t pay rent on time again) “then I….” (for example, will ask you to move out).
 Keep it short and simple.